AaronPBishop/ThesaRush/README.md

 * User accounts/Multiplayer challenges
 * Badges
 * Unlockable animations awarded by point accrual (animations will be style-varying particle-effects that occur upon letter clears)
-* New tile mechanics, such as:
-1. Rock Tiles (must be used twice in order to clear)
-2. Lava Tiles (must be used when first dropped, otherwise turns all tiles in surrounding vicinity to rock)
+* Lava Tiles (must be used when first dropped, otherwise turns all tiles in surrounding vicinity to stone)

 ## Technologies used:
 * ![React Badge](https://img.shields.io/badge/React-61DAFB?logo=react&logoColor=000&style=flat)